Sustainability

 Partner with a carbon offset organization

-Whether you’re making other efforts to deliver a sustainable event or not, partnering with a carbon offset company is a great way to help further the good you’re doing for the environment.
+Even when implementing environmentally sustainable event practices, partnering with a carbon offset company is a great way to help further the good you’re doing for the environment.

 Remember: We can’t offset our emissions at a planetary level.
 Carbon offset organizations aren’t a “get out of jail free” card.
 You should still make additional efforts to deliver sustainable events.